Final Doom: Development

-Work on TNT: Evilution was started by TeamTNT, a group of WAD-making hobbyists who were active on the advanced Doom editing mailing list.
-Just days before it was to be released as a free download online, the project was acquired by id Software, and finished in November 1995.
+The original TNT: Evilution megawad was created by TeamTNT, a group of WAD-making hobbyists who were active on the 'advanced Doom editing' mailing list.
+It was scheduled to be released online as a free download on October 25, 1995.
+However, just 5 hours before its release John Romero contacted the leader of TeamTNT, Ty Halderman, with an offer to acquire and sell the project as an official product."
+The 2–3 dozen core members of TeamTNT formed a legal entity and completed the sale to id Software a couple weeks later.
+GT Interactive secured worldwide rights to distribute the game in February 1996.

-Brothers Dario and Milo Casali, who had contributed four levels to TNT: Evilution, were assigned the task of creating what became The Plutonia Experiment after having sent an eight-level WAD they had created to American McGee and managing to impress him along with the rest of the id Software crew.
+Brothers Dario and Milo Casali, who had contributed eight levels to TNT: Evilution, were assigned the task of creating what became The Plutonia Experiment after having sent an eight-level WAD they had created to American McGee and managing to impress him along with the rest of the id Software crew.
 They created 16 levels each for The Plutonia Experiment in four months time, and submitted them in January 1996.
-Unlike their contributions to TNT: Evilution, which were edited after submission (four were also rejected due to being too large to run on the computers of the day), these were the final revisions of the levels, and Dario Casali later commented about the fact that no changes were requested: "Thank God because I was ready to throw my computer out the window at the time."
+Unlike their contributions to TNT: Evilution, which were edited by id Software before the final release, no revisions were made to or requested for these 32 levels.

-Dario Casali acknowledged the difficulty level of The Plutonia Experiment in an interview on Doomworld, stating "Plutonia was always meant for people who had finished Doom 2 on hard and were looking for a new challenge.
+When asked post-release about reports that many players found the Plutonia levels too hard for them, Dario Casali stated that "Plutonia was always meant for people who had finished Doom 2 on hard and were looking for a new challenge.
 I always played through the level I had made on hard, and if I could beat it too easily, I made it harder, so it was a challenge for me."

+Final Doom uses a slightly modified version of the game engine from The Ultimate Doom, an expansion to the original Doom game released in 1995.
+A significant bug in Final Doom's engine has to do with how teleporters function: the Y-position of the teleporting thing is not checked, resulting in players and monsters appearing above or below the intended destination.
+This may result in levels played with Final Doom not functioning properly.
+It also effects the cross-engine compatibility of demos, or replays based on a recording of the player's inputs.